How to Avoid Protein Powder Diarrhea

 Does Protein Powder Cause Diarrhea?

-Many people experience protein powder diarrhea, meaning they have loose, watery bowel movements shortly after drinking protein shakes.
+Having protein powder diarrhea means you have loose, watery bowel movements shortly after drinking a protein shake.

 Symptoms typically last for a few hours, but some people report having diarrhea for days.